bhnord/activities/README.md

 Step Inside History: Open House at Historic Memorial HallAfter more than 10 years of dedicated restoration, Charlestown’s Historic Memorial Hall is ready to welcome the community once again!
 <a href="https://www.AbrahamLincolnPost11.com" target="_blank">info link</a>

-### Community Boating, Inc. Open House: May 17th

-**05/17 10:00AM - 05/17 03:00PM @ Community Boating, Inc.**
-Community Boating’s Open House on Saturday, May 17th, is more than a day of sailing on the Charles River.
-<a href="https://www.community-boating.org/events/spring-open-houses/" target="_blank">info link</a>

 ### The Greater Roxbury Book Fair

 **05/17 09:00AM - 05/17 05:00PM @ The Roxbury Branch of the Boston Public Library**
 The third annual Greater Roxbury Book Fair, celebrating a love of books and reading and championing local authors, returns in 2025 on Saturday, May 17th from 9am to 5pm at the Roxbury Branch of the Boston Public Library.
 <a href="https://tamcc.org/savor-the-square" target="_blank">info link</a>

-### Spring Fling

-**05/17 12:00PM - 05/17 03:00PM @ The Rocks**
-Seaport's picnic preview gives you a tasty sneak peek into the exciting upcoming summer lineup.
-<a href="https://www.eventbrite.com/e/spring-fling-tickets-1313178465139" target="_blank">info link</a>

 ### Flags For the Fallen